-I'm usually drawn towards emerging destinations but Europe has some fantastic beach destinations, especially Spain.
-One destination that has been popular for many decades is Benidorm.
+Europe has some fantastic beach destinations, especially Spain and one destination that has been popular for many decades is Benidorm.

 Every year, this coastal town welcomes around 5 million visitors.
-Nearly, 15% of the people that visit Spain head straight to Benidorm, every year.
+Nearly 15% of the people that visit Spain head straight to Benidorm.
 So, what is so special about this relatively small seaside town?
-If you're looking for things to do in Benidorm, I hope this article helps.
+If you're looking for things to do in Benidorm, I've included why it's so popular below.

 Well without a doubt the fact it has three beautiful beaches helps.
 All of them have been awarded Blue Flags, which means the water and sand meet high standards of cleanliness.
 Each beach has lifeguards on patrol during the high season.
 The disabled and elderly visitors are also well catered for.